 DSR = Debt/Net Income X 100

 Next, how much mortgage loan you can get will be dependent on the bank.
 The calculation method provided here is a general one to give you a base idea of how much is your DSR.
 However, different banks have different ways of calculating the Debt Service Ratio (DSR).
-Different banks also have different guidelines, and while the DSR threshold should be based solely on income level, some banks even take into account the individual’s net worth, and even factors like the person’s age and qualifications.
+Different banks also have different guidelines, and while the DSR limit should be based solely on income level, some banks even take into account the individual’s net worth and even factors like the person’s age and qualifications.

 How do banks calculate Debt Service Ratio (DSR)?

 Every bank may have a significant difference in the final calculated DSR amount.
 This is because every bank has its respective calculation methods for income and commitment recognition.
 Hence it is not surprising that some individuals can get up to a 20% difference in DSR calculation from different banks.